-Industrial and Manufacturing Systems Engineering, Mechanical Engineering, Virtual Reality Applications Center, Human Computer Interaction
+Industrial and Manufacturing Systems Engineering, Mechanical Engineering, Human Computer Interaction, Virtual Reality Applications Center, Psychology, Gerontology

 Journal or Book Title